Kristján Valur Ingólfsson: Early life

 Kristján Valur Ingólfsson was born on 28 October 1947 in Grenivik, in Laufásprestakall Iceland, the son of Hólmfríður Björnsdóttir and Ingólfur Benediktsson.
 They had ten children, and Kristján Valur is sixth child born.

 Education

 After completing a full-time diploma in Grenivík and study at Sigurður Guðmundsson's home school at Grenjaðsstaður one winter, he studied two years at Laugur in Reykjadalur.
 He attended the school at Laugarvatn from 1964 to 1968 and undertook a matriculation examination there.
 He graduated from the Faculty of Theology of the University of Iceland in 1968 in Cand.theol.
 He also studied in Educational Theology from the University of Heidelberg in Germany from 1977-1984 and again 1996-1997.

 Works

 Valur wrote a number of articles in Church Literature and the series of theology, book chapters and hymns, based on psalms and songbooks.

 Bishop

-Kristján Valur was elected bishop in August 2011 and was consecrated bishop on 18 September 2011 by Bishop of Iceland Karl Sigurbjörnsson and con-consecrated by Matti Repo, Bishop of Tammerfors, and David Hamid, Suffragan Bishop in Europe, in Skálholt Cathedral.
+Kristján Valur was elected bishop in August 2011 and was consecrated bishop on 18 September 2011 by Bishop of Iceland Karl Sigurbjörnsson and con-consecrated by Matti Repo, Bishop of Tampere, and David Hamid, Suffragan Bishop in Europe, in Skálholt Cathedral.